 Later, I gunned my little Toyota into sixth gear and put my foot down on the last five miles of road out to Saltfleetham, a straight stretch, where the endless brown marshes reach out interminably on either side.
-On the horizon I could just see the dark blue ribbon of the North Sea, next stop the fjords and islands of western Norway, 400 miles away.
+On the horizon, I could just see the dark blue ribbon of the North Sea, next stop the fjords and islands of western Norway, 400 miles away.
 I’d fancied taking a run out to The Silent Woman, assuming it was still there.
 I hadn’t bothered to check.
 Let that be part of the mystery!

 As I drove down the coast road my jaw dropped.
 It was still there but it looked rusty, derelict even.
 I pulled off into an area of low dunes and took my shoes off.
-I walked across the beach, listening to the waves breaking, feeling the sand between my toes and smelling a scent of wet seaweed in the air.
+I walked across the beach, listening to the waves breaking, feeling the sand between my toes and smelling the scent of wet seaweed in the air.

 There lay The Silent Woman, dark blue at the bottom of the hull, but now its white sides were streaked with vertical swathes of rust.
-The once gleaming-white bridge covered with large brown patches and its windows broken.
+The once gleaming-white bridge was covered with large brown patches and its windows were broken.

 There was a gangplank.
 I ignored a chain and warning sign and trod the boards gingerly until I entered a strange world.
 Endless empty corridors, echoing to the sound of the waves, and strewn with rubbish.
 I passed dilapidated cabins, a ballroom where sunlight reflecting from the sea swirled over the high ceiling, and bars where the stools were covered in mould and the shelves bereft of bottles.